aullah/quickmenu/README.md

 import QuickMenu from "quickmenu";
 ```

-Then for complete customisation, import Quick Menu's pre-compiled Sass into your `.scss` file:
+Then for complete customisation, import Quick Menu's pre-compiled Sass into your `.scss` file: (Depending on your project file structure, you may need to prepend `../` appropriately to the import rule.)

 ```scss
 @import "node_modules/quickmenu/src/scss/quickmenu";